jdloft/Bot24-irc/README.md

 ## Installation
 1. Run `sqlinit.py` to generate the database file
-2. Duplicate sample-config.yaml and fill in with your details
+2. Copy `sample-config.yaml` to `config.yaml` and fill in with your details

 ## IRC commands